How We Evaluate

 Technical Knowledge

-Depth and accuracy of technical understanding
+Depth and accuracy of your understanding

 • Correct application of concepts and principles